boddz/safebooru2/README.md

 python -m build
 ```

-Finally, install the generated .whl file with pip:
+Finally, install the generatez .whl file with pip (also available in
+releases):

 ```bash
 # Of course this file name may vary depending on versioning and such.